starkgate/music-player-ruby/README.md

 **Features**

 - Dynamically displays the current state of the playlist.
-- Keyboard shortcuts to go to previous, next songs.
+- Keyboard shortcuts to pause, go to previous, next songs.
 - Lightweight.

 ![](http://imgur.com/RmieDJS.png)